eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * store the new Id and reference to the state checker inside the WorkloadControlLoop

 Comment:
-Unlike the initial creation of the workload, the execution state of the workload is not set to `Pending(Starting)` on a retry to avoid very fast execution state changes on the user side.
+The `Pending(Starting)` execution state of the workload is kept on a failed retry until the retry limit is exceeded to avoid fast execution state changes on the user side.

 Tags:
 - WorkloadControlLoop